 Session description: This page includes a print-news story and video-clip highlights from a plenary session on security, openness and privacy.
-Such sessions at the Internet Governance Forum during previous years have shown the areas of concern known as “security,” “openness” and “privacy” are of equal value, equal importance and equal complexity.
+Such sessions at the Internet Governance Forum in previous years have shown the areas of concern known as “security,” “openness” and “privacy” are of equal value, equal importance and equal complexity.
 In 2010, instead of segregating this theme into three silos, the organizers of IGF decided to set aside a main-room session that would address specific timely issues and investigate them.
 The issues covered were derived from earlier IGF-2010 workshops and through discussion with workshop sponsors.
 The print-news story is below the video window.
 Use the video viewer below to view several clips with brief highlights.
 Scroll down in right-hand column of print next to the video-viewing pane and click on the captions for each of the videos to view them.

 September 16, 2010 – Three moderators with expertise in policy discussions in these realms – Frank La Rue, the United Nations’ special rapporteur on the promotion and protection of the right to freedom of opinion and expression; Lisa Horner, coordinator of the Freedom of Expression Project, tied to human rights and communications; and David Hoffman, director of security policy and global privacy officer at Intel Corporation – led the discussions on the three themes in relation to the issues.